Friedrich Kuhlau: Career

 In 1804, Kuhlau made his debut and began working as a concert pianist.
 It was around this time that he began composing songs and chamber music to earn money.
 Many of Kuhlau's compositions throughout his life were for the flute, though he himself did not play the instrument.
 In 1810, he fled to Copenhagen to avoid conscription in the Napoleonic Army, which overwhelmed the many small principalities and duchies of northern Germany.
 In the same year, Kuhlau published his first piano and flute compositions.
 Kuhlau made a living in Copenhagen as a piano teacher and composer in 1811.
 He was later appointed as a non-salaried musician in the Danish Court in 1812.
 Kuhlau eventually became a Danish citizen in 1813.
-Following the success of his singspiel, The Robber's Castle, Kuhlau gained a high-paying position as a singing teacher at the Royal Theater in 1816.
+Following the success of his singspiel, The Robber's Castle, Kuhlau achieved a high-paying position as a singing teacher at the Royal Theater in 1816.
 Kuhlau's works between 1817 and 1820 failed to gain much prominence.
 His opera, The Magic Harp, was said to have failed due to a controversial libretto.
 In 1821 and 1825, Kuhlau travelled to Vienna where he befriended Ludwig van Beethoven.
 Beethoven's influence is evidential in Kuhlau's later works such as his singspiel, Elverhøj or Elves' Hill, a work widely regarded as a tribute to the Danish Monarchy and an inspiring piece from the Danish Golden Age.
 In 1828, Kuhlau was awarded an honorary professorship.

 Music

 Operatic works

 Kuhlau had his breakthrough in 1814 at the Royal Danish Theatre with Røverborgen ("The Robbers' Castle"), a singspiel with a libretto by Adam Oehlenschläger.

-His next few dramatic works, including Trylleharpen (1817), Elisa (1820) and Hugo og Adelheid (1827), lacking drama, failed miserably.
+His next dramatic works, including Trylleharpen (1817), Elisa (1820) and Hugo og Adelheid (1827), lacking drama, failed miserably.
 With Lulu from 1824 he finally once again experienced success with one of his singspiels.
 He also wrote music for performances of William Shakespeare's plays.

 In 1828 he achieved his greatest success when he wrote the music for Elverhøj.
 It won immediate popularity, especially for its overture and the final royal anthem, his setting of Kong Christian stod ved høien Mast (King Christian Stood by the Towering Mast).
 In the music, Kuhlau made very effective use of Danish and Swedish folk tunes.
 In 1976 the overture was rearranged by Danish composer Bent Fabricius-Bjerre and used as the soundtrack in a scene in the film The Olsen Gang Sees Red.
 The scene depicts the Olsen Gang breaking into The Royal Theater of Copenhagen, making their way through bricked up walls using explosives and other means.
 The whole break-in is choreographed so it corresponds directly to the music.
 The scene is one of the most – if not the most – recognized in the history of Danish film.